 Self Actual is for the introspective and open-minded.

-This is not your typical “self-help” blog.
-We don’t propagate happiness or success.
+It’s not your typical “self-help” blog.
+We don’t propagate a checklist formula for happiness or success.

-Our mission is to create an honest and compassionate dialogue about a deeper, more durable feeling – the feeling of fulfillment.
+Our mission is to provide an honest and compassionate dialogue about a deeper, more durable feeling – the feeling of fulfillment.

 Because, as the great Tony Robbins says, “Success without fulfillment is the ultimate failure in life.”